fg-inet/MMSys2020_Informed-Access-Network-Selection/README.md

 This section describes how to load a video using the GPAC player and the Socket Intents prototype.

 Possible workloads are all videos using Dynamic Adaptive Streaming over HTTP (MPEG-DASH).
-In the paper, we use our own copy of the [DASH dataset of Uni Klagenfurt (MMSys 2014](http://www-itec.uni-klu.ac.at/ftp/datasets/DASHDataset2014/), i.e., "Big Buck Bunny" (BBB), "Red Bull" (RB), and "Valkaama" (V).
+In the paper, we use our own copy of the [DASH dataset of Uni Klagenfurt](http://www-itec.uni-klu.ac.at/ftp/datasets/DASHDataset2014/), i.e., "Big Buck Bunny" (BBB), "Red Bull" (RB), and "Valkaama" (V).

 ### Load Video Using the Virtual Machine